GlitchVegas/GlitchVegas/README.md

-- 👋 Hi, I’m Carter Penn also known as Glitch Vegas
+Hi, I’m Carter Penn also known as Glitch Vegas
-- 👀 I’m interested in Game Design/Development, Map Design, Mod Making, and Web Development
+I’m interested in Game Design/Development, Map Design, Mod Making, and Web Development You can reach me at carterpennbusiness@gmail.com
-- 🌱 I’m currently learning Coding in HTML, Javescript, CSS, and Git
-- 📫 You can reach me at carterpennbusiness@gmail.com